About this decision

 The Council prefers Option 1 - to demolish and rebuild the MOB and CAB buildings in partnership with private investment through a long-term ground lease for the site.
 Combining a MOB and CAB development would enhance this opportunity and significantly decrease the need for additional Council borrowing and ratepayer funding to address these impaired buildings.

-Want to know more about another Decision?
-Head back to our Long-term Plan homepage or read our full consultation document
+Want to know more about our 7 big decisions?
+Head back to our Long-term Plan homepage or read our full consultation document.